luojilab/DataReporter/README.md

 			 encryptKey:(NSString *)encryptKey
            uploadBlock:(void(^)(int64_t key,
                                 NSArray *dataArray))uploadBlock;
-This method is used to create a DataReporter instance.
-This method is used to create an escalation instance.
-Different businesses can create different instances without worrying about performance consumption because all instances share a single reporting thread.

 /**
 * Set the number of data to be reported in a single time, and call it before start *